Skip to chat with us. Skip to content

 • Poultry, such as turkey or chicken

-• Low-fat dairy products such as milk, yogurt, and cottage cheese
+• Low-fat dairy products, such as milk, yogurt, and cottage cheese

-• Legumes such as beans, peas, and lentils
+• Legumes, including beans, peas, and lentils

 • Eggs